This article will help you:

 To define a new cohort, follow these steps:

-- From the left-hand sidebar, click New —> Cohort.
+- Click Create New > Cohort.
 This will take you to the a new cohort page, where you can set the parameters of a new cohort, upload a CSV of users into a new cohort, or create a prediction for a predictive cohort.

-- From the ...performed dropdown, select the event you're interested in.
+- Click Select event... and select the event you're interested in.

-Once you've selected an event, you can begin setting the parameters that will define your behavioral cohort.
+- Begin setting the parameters that will define your behavioral cohort:

-First, you'll have to tell Amplitude how you want it to count events.
+First, tell Amplitude how you want it to count events.
 You have six options, all of which can be accessed from the with dropdown:

 - Count.
 Your cohort will be based on the number of times your event is fired.
 For example, all users who fired